Event Ticketing Addon

 The Tickets tab displays a comprehensive list of all attendees who have purchased tickets.
 Here, you can view detailed information about each ticket, including the attendee’s name, email, ticket code, ticket ID, event, and order date.

-To view or edit the details of a ticket, click on the Order ID under the Order Date column.
+To view or edit the details of a ticket, hover over the ticket name under the Attendee column and select View Order Details.

 Click Order ID